Sbef98/crappyscrappy/README.md

 [] When an agent wants to sniff the quality of a direction (e.g. querying one of the webistes to check if it should follow that path), the environment should already reply with a "summarized" object, therefore if multiple parents made a quality statement for a certain node, we should return the object with one single parent quality statement with the weighted mean sqaure root.
 [] check bi-directional links between kids and parents [] when a parent is updated, apart updating its children we must also remove the info from such node on the children nodes that are not children anymore
+[] foreach agent, create its own stats to know the overall quality of the computed path

 ## Agents duty
 Let's try to sum up what an agent should do more or less.